Empirical Bayes PCA in high dimensions: Theoretical guarantees

 \subsection{Limiting risk and Bayes optimality of EB-PCA}

-For the full EB-PCA method of Algorithm \ref{alg:EBPCA}, the following result now verifies that the NPMLEs $\bar{\pi}_t$ and $\pi_t$ in each fixed iteration $t$ remain consistent for $\bar{\pi}_*$ and $\pi_*$.
-Consequently, in the limit $n,d \to \infty$, the iterates of EB-PCA satisfy the same Gaussian approximations (\ref{eq:AMPgaussianapprox}) and are tracked by the same state evolution (\ref{eq:SE}) as the oracle Bayes AMP algorithm.
+For the full EB-PCA method, the following verifies that the NPMLEs $\bar{\pi}_t,\pi_t$ remain consistent for $\bar{\pi}_*,\pi_*$ across iterations.
+Consequently, the EB-PCA iterates satisfy the same Gaussian approximations \eqref{eq:AMPgaussianapprox} and are tracked by the same state evolution \eqref{eq:SE} as the oracle Bayes AMP algorithm.